How to Install 7-Zip on Debian

 Understand 7-Zip Packaging on Debian

-Debian’s 7-Zip packaging changed significantly between releases.
+Debian’s 7-Zip packaging and supported formats differ between releases.
 Understanding these differences ensures you install the correct package and use the right command for your version:

 • Debian 13 (Trixie): Install the 7zip package, which provides the 7z command.
-This is the official 7-Zip from Igor Pavlov.
+This is the official 7-Zip from Igor Pavlov and includes RAR/RAR5 extraction.

 • Debian 12 (Bookworm): Install the 7zip package, but the command is 7zz (not 7z).
-This is also the official 7-Zip.
+This is the official 7-Zip, but the Debian build does not include RAR/RAR5 extraction.

 • Debian 11 (Bullseye): The 7zip package does not exist.
 Instead, install p7zip-full, which provides the 7z command.
-This is the p7zip fork, not the official 7-Zip.
+This is the p7zip fork, not the official 7-Zip, and it includes RAR/RAR5 extraction.

 Choose Your 7-Zip Installation Method